emoy-kim/LocationDetectionFromCCTV/README.md

 ## How to Convert the World Map to the Camera
   * Call *generateEventOnWorldMap()*.
   * Click anywhere inside the 'Event Generation' window.
-  * After clicking, the views of cameras which are already set are popped up.
+  * When clicked, the views of cameras which are already set are popped up.

 ## How to Convert the Camera to the World Map
   * Call *generateEventOnCamera()*.
   * Click anywhere inside the 'Event Generation on Camera#<index>' window.
-  * After clicking, the world map is popped up.
+  * When clicked, the world map is popped up.